 Zeppelin raids caused widespread fear among the civilian population and during 1915 careful preparation was made to manage the impact of air raids.
 Hull was divided into six districts – West, North West, Central, North East, East and the River section.
 Air raid drills were established and if an alarm was raised, 3,000 volunteer Special Constables would turnout to patrol the streets and ensure all lights were put out.
 Lights on the ground could help Zeppelins work out where they were, so it was important to have a complete blackout.
 Hundreds of Boy Scouts were used as dispatch riders, messengers and stretcher bearers.
 During 1915, 25 dressing stations were established in all parts of the City, staffed by Doctors and Members of the St John’s Ambulance Association to administer First Aid.
 By 1916, Britain also developed guns and searchlights to help defend against Zeppelins.
 They realised that the Zeppelin balloons were vulnerable to explosive shells which set light to the Hydrogen inside.
 Hull’s defences for the first two years were controlled by General Ferrier and the practice was to sound the alarm as soon as aircraft were sighted.
 However, when Major General Sir Stanley Von Donop took over control, alarms were not sounded until danger threatened the City.
 This saved much inconvenience.

 The first of eight Zeppelin raids on Hull, began on 5/6th June 1915 and the lighting restrictions imposed made Hull “the darkest city in the Kingdom” for the rest of the war.
 Capable of travelling at around 85 miles per hour and carrying up to two tons of bombs, Zeppelins wreaked havoc on a largely unprotected Hull.
 Dropping incendaries and explosives from heights of around 3,000 feet, they sparked raging fires, damaging many buildings, including the Holy Trinity Church.
 These air attacks were a new and terrifying experience for Hull civilians.
 There were no Air Raid shelters, people used Pickering Park and Mr TR Ferens East Hull stables or hid under the stairs as protection from this ‘death from the skies’.
+The Guildhall basement later a shelter.
 Lack of knowledge intensified fear.
 Parents told their children to be quiet or whisper, in case they attracted a bomb.
 Clocks were stopped to avoid their ‘ticking’ giving a signal to the enemy.
 While many of the air raids were aimed at Hull’s docks, the bombs inevitably fell on the overcrowded houses nearby.
 This caused great panic and hardship to the densely packed communities.
 Over 160 Hull citizens became casualties in these air raids during World War 1.On one particular Monday there were 14 false alarms.

 In all, there were 51 air attack warnings and at least eight air attacks on Hull during the First World War.